Grab a bag of chips and dig in. This Corn Queso dip is insanely cheesy, creamy & delicious. It will become your new favorite game day cheese dip.

 My husband, who swears he doesn’t even like corn, devoured this dip.

-The people from Iowa aren’t just amazing at growing corn and making amazing queso dips, they are inspired, hardworking, salt-of-the-earth and proud Americans, striving to improve farming standards, clean energy and environmental footprints and practices.
+The people from Iowa arenโt just excellent at growing corn and making amazing queso dips, they are inspired, hardworking, salt-of-the-earth and proud Americans, striving to improve farming standards, clean energy and environmental footprints and practices.

 Here are a few takeaways from this year’s Iowa Corn Quest: Corn is more than just fuel for my body.

-FACT: Did you know only 1% of the corn grown in the US is sweet corn.
+FACT:ย Did you know only 1% of the corn grown in the US is sweet corn?
 Sweet corn is what you buy in the store – your traditional corn on the cob.
-The rest of the corn my friends, is field corn, which go towards animal feed and ethanol fuel.
-Another fun fact is corn is the primary U.S. feed grain; it accounts for more than 96% of the total grain produced and used in the US.
+The rest of the corn, my friends, is field corn, which goes towards animal feed and ethanol fuel.ย Another fun fact is corn is the primary U.S. feed grain; it accounts for more than 96% of the total grain produced and used in the U.S.

 A lot of the time, when we think of corn, we think of food and not necessarily clean energy.
 But let’s go there.